 In the particular FPGA we will be using, each programmable gate is called a Logic Cell (LC) and can be programmed to implement any gate of 4 inputs.
 The 4-input LC gate is essentially programmed by specifying its truth table.
 Since it is a 4-input gate, it requires 2=16 bits for its programming.
 The LC also has provisions to support carry chain logic so that adder bits can be implemented with a single LC rather than with two.
 Each LC is also associated with an optional Flip-Flop (DFF) to hold state.
 These gates are arranged in a two-dimensional array, and programmable routing allows us to connect the inputs of any gate (LC) to the outputs of any other gate (LC) or the pins of the FPGA chip.
-Similarly, the programmable routing allows us to connect the outputs of one of the gates.
+Similarly, the programmable routing allows us to connect the output pins on the FPGA chip to the outputs of one of the gates.
 The particular device we will be using for this lab has 1280 LCs on it.

-While not essential for this lab, you can find the datasheet for the FPGA we will be using: http://latticesemi.com/view\document?document\id=49312
+While not essential for this lab, you can find the datasheet for the FPGA we will be using: http://latticesemi.com/view document?document id=49312